artsy/artsy.github.io/_posts/2019-05-03-ortas-best-of.markdown

 > Native for an iOS Developer][rn-ios], [React Native, 2 years later][rn2], [Making a React Native Components
 > Pod][rn-pod] & [React Native at Artsy, 3 years later][rn3]

-Re-defining ourselves as native engineers who support JavaScript by via our iOS sills was tricky, I think both [Ash][ash-on-js] & [Maxim][maxim-talk-culture] have great write-ups on the topic.
+Re-defining ourselves as native engineers who support JavaScript by via our iOS silos was tricky, I think both [Ash][ash-on-js] & [Maxim][maxim-talk-culture] have great write-ups on the topic.
 For me, the move to the JavaScript came at a perfect time: the iOS community was fragmenting because of competing dependency managers and the introduction of Swift which made infrastructure work less valuable.

-We still needed to be up-to-date with the latest tools and ideas from the native world, but mainly from "iOS as Platform" instead of features development (though my non-technical [ARKit post][arkit] is a great read)
+We still needed to be up-to-date with the latest tools and ideas from the native world, but mainly from "iOS as Platform" instead of features development (though my non-technical [ARKit post][arkit] is a great read).

 > [Deploying your app on a weekly basis via fastlane + Travis CI][emis-travis], [What is fastlane match?][match],
 > [It's time to use Swift Package Manager][spm], [Accessing the app's Source Code from your Simulator][src], [Why